Pokemon-PythonRed/Pokemon-PythonRed/README.md

 ### Important Notes:

-* This is not meant to be a perfect recreation of _Pokémon Red_.
-It’s just a test of my own coding skills.
+* This is _not_ a perfect recreation of Pokémon Red.
+It’s a test of my own coding skills and creativity.
 * This is my first GitHub project, and I’m not very acquainted to its features and capabilities.
 * I've only recently learnt Markdown, specifically for this project.